Mehmet Okur: Early career

 Okur notes Toni Kukoč was his favorite player while he was growing up.
 He helped the Turkish 22-and-under national team to 6th place at the 1997 world championship.
 He was transferred to Efes Pilsen (now known as Anadolu Efes) in 2000 and won a championship in the 2001–2002 Turkish Basketball League season.
 He averaged 13.5 points per game during his last season in Turkey.

 Professional career

 Detroit Pistons (2002–2004)

-Okur was selected 38th overall in the second round of the 2001 NBA Draft by the Detroit Pistons.
-He played two seasons for the Pistons from 2002–03 to 2003–04, helping Detroit win the NBA championship in June 2004.
+Okur was selected 38th overall in the second round of the 2001 NBA draft by the Detroit Pistons.
+He played two seasons for the Pistons from 2002–03 to 2003–04.
+On November 7, 2003, Okur led the Pistons to a 105–99 win over the Milwaukee Bucks, with a career-high 18 rebounds and 12 points.
+During the 2004 NBA playoffs, Okur helped Detroit win the NBA championship in June 2004.
 He became the first Turkish player to win an NBA championship.
-Due to salary cap limitations, the Pistons were unable to pay a top-level salary for Okur, but he was able to parlay his success into a six-year, US$50 million contract with the Utah Jazz.
+Due to salary cap limitations, the Pistons were unable to pay a top-level salary for Okur, and Okur was able to parlay his success into a six-year, US$50 million contract with the Utah Jazz.